 “You look tired.
 Are you getting enough sleep?”

-Before you cover them up, you need to know where you’re under eye bags are coming from.
+Before you cover them up, you need to know where you’re dark under eye bags are coming from.
 Once you address the cause, the cover-up process will be simpler and more effective.

 What causes under eye bags?

 Lack of sleep, dehydration, allergies, genetics, thin skin and pigmentation can conspire against you to make you look tired and washed out.
-You need to determine whether the cause is genetic (do your parents/grandparents have under eye bags?), or whether your eye bags are caused by not drinking enough water or getting enough sleep.
+You need to determine whether the cause is genetic.
+Do your parents/grandparents have under eye bags?
+Are your eye bags are caused by not drinking enough water or getting enough sleep?
 If you have thin skin under the eye area or pigmentation concerns, you can find specialist products to tackle the issue and minimise the appearance of dark circles.

-How to minimise bags under my eyes
+How to minimise dark bags under my eyes?

 Cucumber slices placed over the eyes will help to reduce swelling around the eye and will act to cool and refresh the eye area.
 The effect of the cucumber will reduce puffiness from fluid, visible veins and inflammation.
 As an alternative, you can also make use of discarded tea bags.
 After your cup of tea, place the teabags in the fridge to chill and then place over the eye area.
 Black tea is a natural treatment for puffiness, and herbal teas such as chamomile are anti-inflammatory and will help to reduce swelling in the eye area.

-Vitamin K-Specially formulated Vitamin K creams work to reduce the appearance of veins and blood vessels under the skin, which can cause the darkness underneath the eye area.
+Specially formulated Vitamin K creams work to reduce the appearance of veins and blood vessels under the skin, which can cause darkness underneath the eye area.
 The main function of Vitamin K in the body is to promote the coagulation of blood (clotting).
 It is an essential vitamin for healthy veins.
 You can also boost your Vitamin K content by eating foods such as broccoli, kale, spinach, Brussels sprouts, cabbage, and cauliflower.

 A good eye cream can hydrate the delicate under eye area and give it the nutrients it needs to plump up the skin and keep it soft and supple.
-There is a multitude of creams to choose from, including anti-aging creams for thin skin, caffeine-infused eye creams to boost circulation, “brightening” under eye creams for pigmentation concerns and soothing creams for puffiness.
-You can find natural under eye creams with cucumber and botanical ingredients to soothe the skin or you can opt for a caffeine pep-up for your eyes to match your morning coffee.
+There is a multitude of creams to choose from.
+These include anti-aging creams for thin skin, caffeine-infused eye creams to boost circulation, “brightening” under eye creams for pigmentation concerns and soothing creams for puffiness.
+You can find natural under eye creams with cucumber and botanical ingredients to soothe the skin.
+Or you can opt for a caffeine pep-up for your eyes to match your morning coffee.

 Tip: Keep your under eye cream in the fridge for maximum cooling power.

 If you are prone to allergies and dermatitis, you might want to give this treatment a miss.
 The jury is out on the effectiveness of this remedy, and the cream can contain harsh ingredients that may irritate the sensitive eye area.
 Prolonged use of this remedy can cause the skin to build up a tolerance, which can lessen the effectiveness of your other beauty remedies.
 Perhaps the use of this cream would be better suited to be kept for emergencies, rather than using it as an ongoing treatment.

 You can find sunscreen specifically formulated for the under eye area.
 The area is sensitive and requires a gentle product that will provide protection without irritating the skin.
 Choose a sunscreen with added hydration properties to further minimise the appearance of dark under eye circles and protect your delicate skin from the sun’s rays.

-How to hide bags under my eyes
+How to hide dark bags under my eyes

-There are two main schools of thought when it comes to concealer – you can try dotting concealer in a semicircle under the eye area or you can draw a “triangle”, beginning at the outer edge of the under eye area, sweeping down to a point at the top of the cheekbone and finishing the triangle at the point underneath the inner corner of the eye.
+There are two main schools of thought when it comes to concealer.
+You can try dotting concealer in a semicircle under the eye area or you can draw a “triangle”, beginning at the outer edge of the under eye area, sweeping down to a point at the top of the cheekbone and finishing the triangle at the point underneath the inner corner of the eye.
 The semicircle will help brighten the overall area and boost your makeup’s coverage to minimise the dark circle.
 The triangle will go one step further by drawing attention to the top of your cheekbone, thus drawing the attention away from your under eye area and accentuating the apples of your cheeks.

 You can minimise the appearance of dark bags under the eyes by using colour correction makeup.
 Choose a yellow tint to counteract the blue/purple tinge of the under eye area.
 You can also experiment with orange, salmon and peach shades to find the best one to counteract your particular shade of under eye baggage.
 Apply with a damp makeup brush and dot underneath the under eye area, blending as you go to cover the darkened under eye “circle”.

 Tip: Apply foundation first, then blend concealer on top of your foundation for extra staying power.

 A thin line of white eyeliner around the rim of the eye can brighten the eye area and make the eyes stand out, giving the appearance of being fresher and more awake.
 The white eyeliner can act as a contrasting tool against darker, more dramatic makeup, allowing your eyes to look their brightest best.

 The best way to tackle under eye bags is to pinpoint their cause, be it genetics, visible veins, lifestyle factors (such as lack of sleep) and allergies that cause inflammation.
 If you address the underlying causes, you will be more successful in enhancing the under eye area, rather than overdoing the various layers of makeup to cover them up.
 The less darkness and puffiness in the eye are, the more you can draw attention to the natural beauty of your eyes.Leave a reply →